PaulKinlan/paul.kinlan.me/content/2018-04-15-share-target-api.markdown

   surface, but they are not implemented yet.
 * You can only share 'text', which means if you want to share a Blob of data you need to save that with a URL that would then be shared out.
-* It only works on Android
+* It only works on Android.
 * You have to have the PWA installed, so you can't do a drive by registration of a share target.
 When Chrome generates a 'Web APK' it now looks at the `share_target` to see if it should register the native `<intent-filter>`.
 * It's not standardised yet as part of the manifest spec. :/

-Limitations aside, this is a rather amazing addition to the web platform that is the start of breaking down the huge barriers that the web with regards to integration on the host platforms.
+Limitations aside, this is a rather amazing addition to the web platform that is the start of breaking down the huge barriers that the web has with regards to integration on the host platforms.

 If you want to track updates to this API, check out Chrome